 Progent's disaster recovery and business continuity planning experts can assist you to design, deploy and test a disaster recovery strategy for Exchange 2019 based on multiple physical data centers or a mix of physical and cloud resources.
 Progent's certified cybersecurity consultants can design and enforce email security policies that comply with business and government standards.
 Progent's Cisco CCIE certified network consultants can assist you to plan, configure and debug an efficient, protected, and robust network infrastructure for your Exchange 2019 deployment.
 Progent has more than 20 years of experience working with Microsoft's Exchange platform and can help you adhere to industry best practices to proceed smoothly through the critical stages of coexistence, proof of concept, mailbox migration, technology retirement, debugging, training, and tuning.

-Microsoft has made a strong effort to enable transparent hybrid networks that integrate Office 365 Exchange Online and on-premises installations of Exchange.
-This allows you to have some mailboxes located at your physical datacenter and other mailboxes resident on Office 365.
-Progent's certified Exchange consulting team can assist your organization with any phase of planning, implementing and debugging your hybrid Office 365/Exchange solution.
-Progent's Exchange consultants can provide as-needed support to help you resolve stubborn technical bottlenecks and also offer comprehensive project management outsourcing or co-sourcing to ensure your hybrid Office 365/Exchange solution is successfully completed on time and on budget.
-For details about Progent's online consulting services for hybrid Office 365 and on-premises Exchange environments, refer to Office 365 integration solutions with on-premises Exchange.
+Microsoft has made a strong effort to enable transparent hybrid environments that integrate Office 365 and on-premises Exchange deployments.
+This allows you to have some Exchange mailboxes hosted on your on-premises datacenter or private cloud and other mailboxes hosted by Office 365.
+Progent's certified Exchange consulting team can assist your organization with any facet of designing, integrating and debugging your hybrid Office 365 network.
+Progent's Exchange consultants can deliver as-needed expertise to help you resolve stubborn technical issues and also offer comprehensive project management outsourcing or co-sourcing to ensure your hybrid Office 365/Exchange solution is successfully completed on time and within budget.
+To find out more about Progent's consulting services for hybrid Office 365 and on-premises Exchange environments, see Office 365 integration with on-premises Exchange.